- What is PagerDuty?

 What alerting methods do you support?

-We can send alerts using any combination of phone calls, SMSes, and emails.
+We can send alerts using any combination of phone calls, SMSes, push notifications and emails.

 How can I be sure my alerts are received?